UPDATE on 1/12/17

 As for the idea that a romance would ever blossom between an elf and a dwarf, it’s frankly a joke.
 Any Tolkien fan can tell you this.
 Many times in the history of Middle Earth, the elves and dwarves were bitter enemies.
 Rarely were they on good terms (the friendship of Legolas and Gimli was a rare, rare thing – part of what made it so special!)
 In addition, they are physically very different, and they see the world from two completely opposite sides of view.

 It was at that point in the movie that I knew it had all gone astray.

 The escape in the barrels was laughable.
 I can grant that the dwarves need to be seen instead of hidden in the barrels since it’s a movie, but the crazy battle with the orcs was so unfortunate, and so fake.
 There was no “Morgul arrow” shot into Kili’s leg.
 One wonders how there could even be a morgul arrow when the Morgul vale at this time was abandoned – and far, far away from Mirkwood.
-If such a thing existed (which is never mentioned by Tolkien) it would hardly be used by a common orc.
+If such a thing existed (which is never mentioned by Tolkien) it would hardly be used by a common orc of the Misty Mountains.
 The Morgul blade that Frodo was stabbed with was wielded by the Morgul King himself.